 There are plenty of benefits for students, too.
 Kids learn in a group, and get to explore ideas with peers from around the U.S. – and, in some cases, the world.
 In addition, children have vetted mentors guiding them, who are accessible at a lower price point than private tutoring sessions.

-Sounds like an awesome off-season gig, doesn’t it?
-If you’d like to learn more about becoming one of Outschool’s independent instructors, including best practices, the approval process, how payments work and other frequently-asked questions, visit the Become an Outschool Instructor webpage.
+Sounds like an awesome gig, doesn’t it?
+If you’d like to learn more about becoming one of Outschool’s independent instructors, including best practices, the approval process, how payments work, and other frequently-asked questions, visit the Become an Outschool Instructor webpage.

-I love Outschool and have been promoting their courses via Pinterest, Instagram and my personal social media accounts.
-So, if you end up becoming one of their instructors, I may tout one of your courses, too. 😉
+I love Outschool and have been promoting their courses here on my blog as well as via Pinterest, Instagram and my personal social media accounts.
+Who knows.
+If you end up becoming one of their instructors, I may tout one of your courses, too. 😉

 Want more inspiration for course topics?
 See my article about online courses for bright and quirky kids.
 It contains tons of other examples that will help get your creative juices flowing.